OludayoDahunsi/Django_API_REST_Project/README.md

    - username: admin
    - password: safehrapi

 ## Setting up the database
+    -  For the purpose of the project we have created the SAFEHR2 Database for both MySQL and MSSQL
     -  Install pyodbc and pysql drivers (check the documentation headings provided below)

   #### MSSQL Database